First lawsuits filed against Royal Caribbean for sailing Anthem directly into path of dangerous storm

-Those responsible for sending Anthem into path of storm should be terminated
+Those responsible for sending Anthem into the path of the storm should be terminated.

-After sailing on Royal Caribbean owned ships dozens of times, I had grown to have enormous respect for their company, fleet, captains and crews.
-While Carnival had a serious of fiascos with fires and capsized ships which caused major turmoil and death for its passengers, Royal Caribbean proved to be worthy of patronage.
+After sailing on Royal Caribbean-owned ships dozens of times, I had grown to have enormous respect for their company, fleet, captains, and crews.
+While Carnival had a series of fiascos with fires and capsized ships which caused major turmoil and death for its passengers, Royal Caribbean proved to be worthy of patronage.

 When the company sailed the Anthem of The Seas directly into the path of a dangerous storm, they destroyed every bit of confidence I had in the firm.

-Royal Caribbean has been trying to lure customers back onto its ships with a deep discount and it likely that many will bite.
-I won’t be one of them, at any price.
+Royal Caribbean has been trying to lure customers back onto its ships with a deep discount, and it is likely that many will bite.
+I won’t be one of them at any price.